cpoff/hugo3/content/posts/meet-geordie.md

 ![](https://blog.curtpoff.com/uploads/IMG_20191002_180914.jpg)

 He's fitting in pretty well.
 We have an enclosed yard so he has free run to do his business.
 He's attended several meet-and-greet events and has done very well at all.
 He's also met all the local family members and most of their pets - doing very well at those too.
 So he's making himself right at home.
-Then this week my mom delivered a nice fleece-lined raincoat so he can stop being such a pansy in the rain.
+Plus this week my mom delivered a nice fleece-lined raincoat so he can stop being such a pansy in the rain.

 We have to deal with separation anxiety so Ann takes him to work with her.
 He does great there and everyone in that office loves him.